Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 author: Kiran Rao
 ---

-This is my .gitconfig\*.
+This is my .gitconfig[^1].
 Many are like it, but this one is mine.

 It's not long.
 It's not complicated.
 But it configures my workflow's most important tool.
 I will disect the file to better understand my configurations and discover how git works.